oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

   #  ./buildContainerImage.sh -h
   ```

  * Once the `21.3.0` Oracle RAC on PODMAN image is built, start building patched image with the download 21.7 RU and one-offs.
-To build the patch the image, refer `[Example of how to create a patched database image](https://github.com/oracle/docker-images/tree/main/OracleDatabase/RAC/OracleRealApplicationClusters/samples/applypatch)`.
+To build the patch the image, refer [Example of how to create a patched database image](https://github.com/oracle/docker-images/tree/main/OracleDatabase/RAC/OracleRealApplicationClusters/samples/applypatch).

 ### Notes